Sanne in 't Hof

 Sanne in 't Hof (born 24 January 1998) is a Dutch female speed skater who specialises in middle and long distances.

+Career

 At the junior World Championships in 2017 she won silver in the 1500m, 3000m and mass start events.

 In 't Hof qualified for the 5000m at the 2022 Winter Olympics by finishing second in the Dutch Olympic qualifying event.

+In ´t Hof won a bronze medal at the 3000m event of the 2026 European Speed Skating championships in Poland.